iamyounix/opencore_sb/README.md

 2. Enroll KEK.auth and Additional Microsoft Windows KEK.auth for Key Exchange Key option.
 3. Enroll PK.auth for Platform Key.
 4. Enable secureboot and restart.
    > Note: By enroll PK.auth will change secureboot mode from setup to user.
-As an alternative, use noPK.auth to clear all secure boot keys,
+As an alternative, use noPK.auth to clear all secure boot keys.

 ### Additional